jianyu-niu/jianyu-niu.github.io/_pages/about.md

 News
 ------
+- (2023/02)**[Paper]** Our paper, “SodsBC: A Practical Post-quantum by Design Asynchronous Blockchain Framework”, has been accepted to TDSC.
 - (2022/10)**[Paper]** Our paper, “Crystal: Enhancing Blockchain Mining Transparency with Quorum Certificate”, has been accepted to [TDSC](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=8858).
 - (2022/08)**[Paper]** Our paper, “Narrator: Secure and Practical State Continuity for Trusted Execution in the Cloud”, has been accepted to [CCS 2022](https://www.sigsac.org/ccs/CCS2022/).
 - (2022/08)**[Paper]** Our paper, “ENGRAFT: Enclave-guarded Raft on Byzantine Faulty Nodes”, has been accepted to [CCS 2022](https://www.sigsac.org/ccs/CCS2022/).